capocasa/limdb/docs.rst

 While you can access any data using the keys, you might want all of the data or not know the keys.
 You can use the usual `keys`, `values` and `pairs` iterators with a LimDB.
 They can be used standalone on a database or as part of a transaciton.

+You can also use `mvalues` and `mpairs` to modify values on the go.

    .. code-block:: nim

     import limdb